thili-wasu/python-intro-course/projectList.md

 The deliverables are:
 1. the code that will be shared in a git repository (see [04-usingGit.md](./04-usingGit.md))
-2. a Short PDF document with the link to the git repository and sections highlighting answer to question listed in the tasks of the project description.
+2. a Short presentation that you could base on a notebook to show the main output of your code (ie answer to questions listed in the tasks section of the project description).
+Build your presentation on the figure that will be displayed in the notebook and when interesting highlight some specs of your code.
+A task request will be open en `atenea` where you could give the link to your notebook.

 ## 2. **Project Description**